 “Today I think of my Lebanese grandmother, my mother, my aunts, my family, who brought the Lebanese soul to my life at home, in Paris, in London, everywhere I lived,” he said on Twitter.

 “Citizen of this uprooted world, Lebanon flows through my veins.
 This reciprocal love, so unexpected and so poignant, makes me happy and very proud of my heritage, especially in these difficult times for Lebanon.
 Thank you from me and all my family,” Mika added.

-All the way from Beirut, London, Rome, and Los Angeles, nearly a dozen singers including Kylie Minogue, Rufus Wainwright, and Lebanese artists such as poet Etel Adnan and indie group Mashrou’ Leila joined Mika in offering a tribute to a city picking itself up piece by piece.
+A number of singers including Kylie Minogue, Rufus Wainwright, and Lebanese artists such as poet Etel Adnan and indie group Mashrou’ Leila joined Mika in offering a tribute to Beirut.

 Proceeds from the ticketed streams went to Red Cross Lebanon and Save the Children, organizations that remain involved in supporting Beirut’s recovery to this day.